2025 Event agenda

 roundtable 1

 Sepsis is now at the center of federal health policy.
 New and proposed measures from CDC and CMS, along with pending legislation like the SEPSIS Act, are set to transform how hospitals identify, report and treat sepsis.
 This high-level session will unpack what these changes mean on the ground.
-Leaders from CMS and CDC will engage in a dialogue that unpacks how outcome and process measures, quality reporting and incentive programs are designed to drive care improvement, compliance and accountability.
+Panelists will engage in a dialogue that unpacks how outcome and process measures, quality reporting and incentive programs are designed to drive care improvement, compliance and accountability.
 Adding a real-world perspective, leadership from New York’s largest hospital system will discuss how these policies are already reshaping practice.
 Together, the panel will explore how heightened federal focus is changing institutional culture around sepsis – and what that shift means for patient safety and quality improvement across the health system.

 Roundtable 2